Neo42/learn_elixir/readme.md

 # Learn Elixir

-Before using this repo, you will need to Install [IElixir](https://github.com/pprzetacznik/IElixir).
+Before using this repo, you need to Install [IElixir](https://github.com/pprzetacznik/IElixir).